adeshkumar1/http-server/README.md

-HTTP Server in C
+# HTTP Server in C
-This is a simple, lightweight, and multi-threaded HTTP server implemented in C. It's designed to be a learning tool for understanding the basics of network programming, socket communication, and HTTP protocols.
+Developed a high-performance, multi-threaded HTTP/1.1 server from the ground up in C. This project demonstrates a deep understanding of low-level network programming, concurrency with POSIX threads, and building scalable, robust network applications.
+It effectively handles concurrent client connections, parses HTTP requests, and serves static content.

-Features
+## Features
 Multi-threaded: Handles multiple client requests concurrently using POSIX threads.

 HTTP/1.1 Compliant: Supports basic HTTP/1.1 GET and HEAD requests.